Okpainmo/aws-ec2-survival-kit-for-nodejs-and-python-projects/README.md

 4. ...

-> Just in case this repository ever gets to save your butt at work or while learning AWS, and you wish to send an appreciation, [feel free to buy me a 'coffee'](https://paystack.com/pay/cagnddqmr2).

-Cheers!!!

 ## Before You Contribute.

 > This project will be a progressive one.
 I and any other contributor(s), will continue to add relevant updates and information.
 This makes it very important that you always share details about any contribution you wish to make - before-hand, and avoid the needless stress of proceeding to work a contribution for a topic that is already on the way or in-progress.